PaulCreusy/flight-mech/README.md

 - thrust-speed graph
 - power-speed graph

-Some examples are provided in the `examples` folder (TODO) as well with a few plane models in the `plane_database` folder.
+Some examples are provided in the `examples` folder (please note that they do not cover all the use cases) as well with a few plane models in the `plane_database` folder.